 - Parmesan cheese freshly grated

-- Heat up a large fry pan or Dutch oven over medium heat.
+- Heat a large fry pan or Dutch oven over medium heat.

-- Add the oil and when hot, add the onions, carrots and garlic.
+- Add the oil, and add the onions, carrots, and garlic when hot.
 Sauté until the onions soften up, about 5 minutes.

 - Again, push the meat and carrots to the sides of the pot and add the tomato paste.
 It should soften up a little with the heat of the pan and then you can combine it with the rest of the ingredients.

 - Add the wine and Worcestershire sauce and stir to combine with everything else.